sscodes/Vigenere_Cipher/README.md

 # Vigenere_Cipher
-This is my first python based project, based the concept of Vigenere Cipher.
+This is my first python based project, based on the concept of Vigenere Cipher.